programminghistorian/ph-submissions/lessons/introduction-to-stylometry-with-python.md

 Please see *The Programming Historian*'s lesson on [Installing Python modules with pip](https://programminghistorian.org/lessons/installing-python-modules-pip) if you need help.

-## Quick notes about language independence
+## Some notes about language independence

 This tutorial applies stylometric analysis to a set of English-language texts.
-However, much of the functionality provided by the Natural Language Tool Kit (nltk), the Python module that performs most of the linguistic work in this tutorial, can be applied to many other languages as well.
-For example, I have used nltk with French texts in the past without any trouble; other languages that use [diacritics](https://en.wikipedia.org/wiki/Diacritic), such as Spanish and German, will perform similarly.
-As a general rule, as long as a language provides a clear way to distinguish word boundaries within a character string, nltk should work well, but languages for which there is no clear distinction between written word boundaries, such as Chinese, may be problematic.
+However, much of the functionality provided by the Natural Language Tool Kit (nltk), the Python module that performs most of the linguistic work in this tutorial, can be applied to other languages as well.
+As a general rule, as long as a language provides a clear way to distinguish word boundaries within a character string, nltk should perform well.
+For example, I have used nltk with French texts in the past without any trouble; other languages that use [diacritics](https://en.wikipedia.org/wiki/Diacritic), such as Spanish and German, should also work well with nltk.
+However, languages for which there is no clear distinction between written word boundaries, such as Chinese, may be problematic.
 Please refer to [nltk's documentation](http://www.nltk.org/book/) for details.

 Only one of the tasks that we will perform in this tutorial requires language-dependent code.
 To divide a text into a set of French or Spanish words, you will need to specify the appropriate language as a parameter to nltk's [tokenizer](https://en.wikipedia.org/wiki/Lexical_analysis#Tokenization), which uses English as the default.
 We will see how to do this when we reach the required code.